Finish What You Started - 10 Hacks for How to Get Things Done

 I don’t think of myself as a procrastinator.
 I like to think of myself as more of an incompletist.
 I don’t have any problem starting something; it’s the middle parts of a task or a project that derail me.
 I’m excited at the beginning because it’s fresh, new, and full of possibilities, especially if I’m working on something creative.
-But when the freshness has worn off, my intent and focus start to wane, finishing isn’t as important to me.
+But when the freshness has worn off, my intent and focus start to wane.
+Finishing what I started isn’t as important to me.

-There are many reasons that it’s hard for people like me to finish what they start.
+There are many reasons why it’s hard for you to finish what you started.
 There are all the fears such as fear of failure, fear of failing to impress, fear of setting the bar too high, and or fear of not being perfect.
 Why should you do something that you know you’re going to fail at or that will not be the best?
 This is the time when your negative self-talk can really come alive, pointing out to you how it’s laughable that you’d attempt to do something at all, let alone think that it would be any good.